What's in this article?

 And if you’re not there, they’re going to easily find someone else.

-In this digital mortgage marketing guide, we’ll show you how to execute, document, and adjust your plan to fit your specific marketing goals.
+In our digital mortgage marketing guide, we’ll show you how to execute, document, and adjust your plan to fit your specific marketing goals.

 What are your digital mortgage marketing goals?